sait-lab/learn-git/git-branching.md

 * main
 ```

 Because you already merged in `iss53` earlier, you see it in your list.
-Branches on this list without the `*` in front of them are generally fine to delete with `git branch -d`; you’ve already incorporated their work into another branch, so you’re not going to lose anything.
+Branches on this list without the `*` in front of them are generally fine to delete with `git branch -d`; you've already incorporated their work into another branch, so you're not going to lose anything.

-To see all the branches that contain work you haven’t yet merged in, you can run `git branch --no-merged`:
+To see all the branches that contain work you haven't yet merged in, you can run `git branch --no-merged`:

 ```
 $ git branch --no-merged
  testing
 ```

 This shows your other branch.
-Because it contains work that isn’t merged in yet, trying to delete it with `git branch -d` will fail:
+Because it contains work that isn't merged in yet, trying to delete it with `git branch -d` will fail:

 ```console
 $ git branch -d testing